 The bunkers both left and right of the green complex are deep – well below the surface of the green and next to impossible to hold if you’re in the one on the right side.

 The typical tournament pin position is front-right, which is the hardest to get to and forces players to consider their pace to avoid rolling putts past the hole and back off the green entirely.

 If you’re still with me, you can probably tell I love and am passionate about North Hills Country Club.
 I love this golf course, I love the membership, its staff (especially General Manager Joe Coan, who is the perfect person to be leading its operations during these challenging times) and the great sense of community I’ve come to know so well over the years.

-If you’re in the Falls area and on the lookout for a great golf club to join in 2022, I can’t say enough good things about NHCC and will stress that if I was looking to join I’d do it sooner rather than later, both to start building relationships that could turn in to golf buddies come Spring and especially to take advantage of the currently reduced initiation fee (mentioned earlier) that will go up July 1, 2022.
+If you’re in the Falls area and on the lookout for a great golf club to join in 2022, I can’t say enough good things about NHCC and will stress that if I was looking to join I’d do it sooner rather than later, both to start building relationships that can turn in to golf buddies and to secure one of the final golf membership opportunities available (last I heard there were 6 left before a wait list will start).

 If you are interested in joining North Hills, feel free to reach out to me with questions or get in contact directly with the Club’s Membership Director, Jennifer Rehl, at (262) 251-5750 or via email at email@example.com (and please let her know you read this review).
 I’d love to see you out at my favorite place in 2022!

 Slope/Rating: Championship-133/73.2, Blue-130/71.9, White-127/70.7